-- The molecule should be cyclic and contain conjugated high or low electron density areas.
+- The molecule is cyclic and contains conjugated high or low electron density areas.

-- The molecule should be very stable, compared to their aliphatic counterparts.
+- The molecule is very stable compared to their aliphatic counterparts.

-- The molecule should be planar to allow easier delocalization of the π electrons.
+- The molecule is planar to allow easier delocalization of the π electrons.

-- All atoms in the cycle should contain a p-orbital for overlap.
+- All atoms in the cycle contain a p-orbital for overlap.

-- The molecule should follow the Huckel 4n + 2 π electron rule where n should be an integer.
+- The molecule follows the Huckel 4n + 2 π electron rule where n should be an integer.

-If the compound is able to exhibit all of the properties included in the list, the compound is conserved to be aromatic.
+The compound is considered to be aromatic if it is able to exhibit all of the properties included in the list.
 Otherwise, the compound can be classified as either a non-aromatic or anti-aromatic compound.

-Some important aromatic compounds to biological organisms are the steroids that include the hormones responsible for growth and the development of physical features.
-In the pharmaceutical industry, some compounds such as atorvastatin, a cholesterol-lowering drug, are also aromatic.
-Pyridine, C5H5N, is a common molecule present in vitamins and some other pharmaceuticals.
-Most of the essential vitamins that we need are aromatic.
-Benzene, the most common aromatic compound, is used in the manufacture of polystyrene plastics.
-It is also used, in small amounts, in pesticides and some pharmaceutical drugs.
+Steroids are aromatic compounds which are important to biological organisms and include hormones responsible for the growth and the development of physical features.
+In the pharmaceutical industry, compounds such as atorvastatin, a cholesterol-lowering drug, are also aromatic.
+Pyridine, C5H5N, is a common aromatic compound present in vitamins and other pharmaceuticals.
+Most of the essential vitamins we need are also aromatic.
+Benzene, the most common aromatic compound, is used in manufacturing polystyrene plastics, pesticides, and some pharmaceutical drugs.

-Benzene is a hydrocarbon with the molecular formula of C6H6.
-It has a cyclic structure with alternating or conjugated double bonds.
-Although the compound is unsaturated, it does not exhibit the relative reactivity of its acyclic and other alkene counterparts.
-For example, a cyclohexene molecule readily reacts with Br2 to produce a 1,2-dibromocyclohexane.
-On the other hand, a benzene molecule reacts very slowly with Br2 to form a bromobenzene but still retaining the presence of three double bonds.
-This tells us about the relative stability of benzene.
+Benzene is a hydrocarbon with the molecular formula C6H6 and has a cyclic structure with alternating or conjugated double bonds.
+Although benzene is unsaturated, it does not exhibit the relative reactivity of its other alkene and acyclic counterparts.
+For example, cyclohexene readily reacts with Br2 to produce 1,2-dibromocyclohexane.
+Conversely, benzene reacts very slowly with Br2 to form bromobenzene which still retains the presence of three double bonds, demonstrating the relative stability of benzene.

-Another important observation for the benzene molecule is the bond lengths in a benzene molecule.
-In ordinary compounds, it is expected that a single bond should be longer than a double bond.
-However, the bond length analysis of benzene shows that the C to C bond lengths, regardless if it is a single bond or a double bond, are all equal.
-The electrostatic potential map also shows that the electron density in all six carbon-carbon bonds is all identical.
-The bond angle also of C-C-C is all at 120°.
+Another important observation is the bond lengths in a benzene molecule.
+In ordinary compounds, single bonds are expected to be longer than double bonds.
+However, the bond length analysis of benzene shows that the C to C bond lengths are all equal, regardless of being a single or double bond.
+The bond angle in each C-C-C segment is 120°, forming a perfect hexagon shape.
+The electrostatic potential map shows that the electron density is identical in all six carbon-carbon bonds.
 Each carbon also has a p-orbital that lies perpendicular to the plane of the six-membered ring.

-Because of the peculiar properties of benzene, we cannot consider each multiple bonds to be localized and is overlapping to only one other p-orbital.
-These properties are only possible if the compound has all p-orbitals, equally overlapping adjacent p-orbitals.
+Because of the peculiar properties of benzene, each double bond is not considered to be localized, but rather, overlapping to only one other p-orbital.
+These properties are only possible if the compound has all p-orbitals equally overlapping adjacent p-orbitals.
 This overlap of orbitals enables delocalization of the 6 π electrons around the ring.
-Because of this, there is a difficulty in isolating the two possible isomers of benzene.
+Because of this, it is difficult to isolate the 2 possible isomers of benzene.
 Instead, a circle is included inside the 6 sides of the molecule to indicate delocalization of the π electrons.

 Electrophilic Aromatic Substitution Reaction

-Electrophilic aromatic substitution (EAS) occurs when an electrophile reacts with an aromatic ring, substituting in the process one of the H atoms in the ring.
+Electrophilic aromatic substitution (EAS) occurs when an electrophile reacts with an aromatic ring, substituting one of the H atoms in the ring.
 A number of different electrophiles may be used in EAS.
-Possible electrophiles include halogens (-Cl, -Br, -I), sulfonic acid group (-SO3H), a hydroxyl group (-OH), a nitro group (-NO2), an acyl group (-COR), and alkyl groups (-R).
+Possible electrophiles include halogens (-Cl, -Br, -I), the sulfonic acid group (-SO3H), hydroxyl group (-OH), nitro group (-NO2), acyl groups (-COR), and alkyl groups (-R).
 Even with benzene alone, one can come up with some compounds because of the number of possible electrophiles for the reaction.

-Aromatic compounds, unlike ordinary alkenes, are less reactive to their acyclic counterparts because of the relative stability of aromatic compounds due to the delocalization of the pi electrons.
-For the halogenation reaction, Br2 can readily react with ethane to produce di-bromoethane.
+Aromatic compounds, unlike ordinary alkenes, are less reactive compared to their acyclic counterparts due to their relative stability afforded by π electron delocalization.
+In a halogenation reaction known as bromination, Br2 can readily react with ethane to produce dibromoethane.
 This is not true for benzene.
-For the bromination reaction to proceed in benzene, a catalyst such as FeBr3 is needed.
-The catalyst provides a different mechanism for the reaction to proceed.
+For the bromination reaction to proceed in benzene, a catalyst such as FeBr3 is needed which provides a different mechanism for the reaction to proceed.

 The 1st step in the reaction is the polarization of the Br2 molecule by FeBr3.
 In the process, a more electrophilic molecule is produced in the form of FeBr4– Br+.
-The presence of Br+ is more electrophilic than an ordinary Br2 molecule.
-The FeBr4– Br+ will then attack the benzene molecule, and a base will remove the H+ in the process.
+The presence of Br+ makes FeBr4– Br+ more electrophilic than an ordinary Br2 molecule.
+The FeBr4– Br+ will then attack the benzene molecule and a base will remove the proton in the process.
 Below is the mechanism of the reaction:

 Nitration of aromatic rings can be achieved using a mixture of concentrated nitric and sulfuric acids.
-The electrophile in the reaction is the nitronium ion, NO2+, which is produced by the protonation and loss of water of HNO3.
-Just like in halogenation, when the nitronium ion interacts with the benzene ring, a carbocation intermediate is produced, and upon loss of proton, the neutral substitution product, the nitrobenzene, is produced.
+The electrophile in the reaction is the nitronium ion, NO2+, which is produced by the protonation and loss of water in the form of HNO3.
+Just as in halogenation, a carbocation intermediate is produced when the nitronium ion interacts with the benzene ring.
+Upon loss of a proton, the neutral substitution product nitrobenzene is produced.
 Below is the basic mechanism for the nitration of benzene:

 Sulfonation of Benzene

 A sulfonation reaction of aromatic rings is achieved by reacting benzenes with fuming sulfuric acid (a mixture of H2SO4 and SO3).
 The electrophile for the reaction is either HSO3+ or neutral SO3, depending on the reaction conditions.
-The reaction mechanism for this reaction is just similar to that of the bromination and nitration reactions previously discussed.
-A sulfonation reaction is favored in the presence of strong acids, while desulfonation is favored in hot, dilute aqueous acid.
+This reaction mechanism is similar to the bromination and nitration reactions previously discussed.
+A sulfonation reaction is favored in the presence of strong acids, while desulfonation is favored in hot, dilute aqueous acids.
 The mechanism for sulfonation is as follow:

-A hydroxylation reaction of aromatic rings is very difficult to achieve in ordinary reaction conditions.
-Hydroxylation is achieved in the presence of biological enzymes.
-An example of a hydroxylation reaction through a biological pathway is the hydroxylation of p-hydroxyphenyl acetate to produce 3, 4-dihydroxyphenyl acetate using the p-hydroxyphenylacetate-3-hydroxylase.
-The process requires molecular oxygen plus the coenzyme reduced Flavin adenine dinucleotide, FADH2.
+A hydroxylation reaction of aromatic rings is very difficult to achieve in ordinary reaction conditions and requires the presence of biological enzymes.
+An example of a hydroxylation reaction catalyzed through a biological pathway is the hydroxylation of p-hydroxyphenylacetate using the enzyme p-hydroxyphenylacetate-3-hydroxylase to produce 3,4-dihydroxyphenylacetate.
+The process requires molecular oxygen plus the coenzyme-reduced flavin adenine dinucleotide, FADH2.

-The mechanism for the acylation reaction is similar to that of the alkylation reaction.
+The mechanism of the acylation reaction is similar to the alkylation reaction.
 The alkyl halide is just replaced by an acyl halide.
-For example, for the acylation reaction of benzene, the 1st step is the generation of a strong electrophile by the interaction between the acyl chloride and the AlCl3 molecule.
-The acyl cation is then stabilized by the re-arrangement in the acyl cation with the + charge present in the C atom.
-The +C then interacts with the double bond in the benzene molecule forming a carbocation that can be stabilized by abstracting one of the protons using the AlCl4– ion produced in the 1st step.
+For example, for the acylation reaction of benzene, the first step is the generation of a strong electrophile by the interaction between the acyl chloride and the AlCl3 molecule.
+The acyl cation is then stabilized by rearrangement in the acyl cation with the + charge present in the C atom.
+The +C then interacts with the double bond in the benzene molecule, forming a carbocation that can be stabilized by abstracting one of the protons using the AlCl4– ion produced in the first step.
 The mechanism for acylation is shown in the figure below:

 The correct answers can be found below the references.